 - The Chancellor or the Board of Regents may also designate a responsible party for the initiation or revision of a policy or procedure.

 - All policies and procedures will be reviewed and revised or deleted as needed, but not less than every five (5) years.

-- The responsible party must follow the procedures set forth in Policy & Procedure Drafting & Revision Procedures.
-(Exhibit 1)
+- The responsible party must follow the procedures set forth in the Procedures Section.

 - All proposed policies must be initiated using the Policy Template (Exhibit 1)

 - All revisions of existing policies or procedures must be initiated using a Word copy of that policy or procedure located here: Z:\TBR Central Office\Policy and Procedure Word Copies

 - The General Counsel is responsible for compilation, organization and maintenance of all policies and procedures and may make such changes to the organization of the policies and procedures as they deem necessary.

 - Proposed policies and procedures.

 - When a policy or procedure is proposed, the responsible party shall send an original draft to the Office of General Counsel, prior to any action by any sub-council.

 - The General Counsel or designee will assign numbering, and review the proposed policy or procedure for legal sufficiency and consistency with existing policies and procedures.
 The proposed policy or procedure will then be forwarded to the Policy Review Committee.